C6154 - Advanced Diploma of Interpreting (LOTE-English)

 - planning and organising

 Employability skills are “embedded” in the units of competency in your program.
-This means that you will be able to develop these skills as part of your learning, and when you demonstrate that you are competent in your particular job skills and knowledge, you are also demonstrating that you have developed relevant employability skills.
+When you demonstrate that you are competent in your particular job skills and knowledge, you are also demonstrating that you have developed relevant employability skills.
+More information around Employability Skills can be provided by your teacher.Top of page

 [Previous: Overview] [Next: Program delivery and structure]